“Your labs look normal.”

 These mechanisms don’t always elevate markers like white blood cell count, CRP, or ESR.
 As a result, patients may be told their labs are normal even while experiencing significant discomfort.
 That pain is still valid, and still deserves evaluation.

 When lab results don’t offer clear answers, clinicians rely heavily on symptom patterns and patient history.
+Properly understanding lab results means comparing test findings with what the patient is actually experiencing.

 During a thorough clinical diagnosis, providers consider: